Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Results

 for $\alpha < 1$.
 That is, to high perturbative accuracy, one has:

 Combining this with $\mu_2 =0$ and (\ref{mmatformq}) implies that the matrix, $m_{IJ}$, has three eigenvalues equal to $1$ and one eigenvalue of $e^{4 \mu_0}=e^{4 \mu_1}$.
 This makes the solution fundamentally distinct from the superstratum.
 In particular, the degeneracy of the eigenvalues of $m_{IJ}$ mean that the shape of the $S^3$ preserves an $SO(3)$ invariance, as opposed to the $U(1) \times U(1)$-invariance of the superstratum.
+Amongst other things, this means that the special locus is fundamentally distinct from the original superstratum locus.

-We suspect that supersymmetry is restored on the locus (\ref{potsusylocus}) for several reasons.
-First, because it is defined by $\omega =0$.
-Second, we have verified that all the scalars vanish (to within the accuracy of the perturbation theory, that is, to $\cO(\alpha^{12})$) at $\xi =0$ on the locus (\ref{potsusylocus}), which means that the cap is, once again controlled by the supersymmetric critical point.
-Finally, while the deformation by $\beta$ gives the supertube a fundamentally elliptical shape, we know that supertubes of any shape are \nBPS{4}.
-Naively one would expect that adding left-moving momentum excitations, starting from $\omega_0 =0$, would produce a \nBPS{8} configuration.
-However, this state appears to be lifted above the ground-state energy because we find that generic perturbations lead to $\omega \ne 0$, and supersymmetry breaking.
-On the other hand, it does seem entirely possible that if one tunes the shape mode to the superstratum mode according to (\ref{potsusylocus}), one might preserve supersymmetry.
-We will investigate this more directly in subsequent work.
+Naively, the triple degeneracy of eigenvalues and the $SO(3)$ symmetry suggests that the special locus involves the flattening of the supertube to a line.
+However, we note that this $SO(3)$ does not commute with the combined gauge and $U(1)$ symmetry in the $(1,2)$ directions.
+This means that the supertube is still spiraling around the $\psi$-direction, and the flattening may be an artifact of the projection along the $\psi$ direction.
+We will investigate this further in \cite{GHW1}.